wfaguy/svmtool/README.md

 Select subset of sources volumes that will be replicated | Yes Clone DR SVM<br>In order to test DR without interrupting SnapMirror relationships during the timeframe of the test | Yes FabricPool on Destination | Yes<br>
+Encrypt Destination's volumes (NVE)<br>with conversion support if running at least ONTAP 9.3 | Yes

 ### BACKUP & RESTORE Purpose
 In order to perform a restore operation a minimal config must exist on the destination Cluster: